 For students majoring in aerospace, chemical, civil, computer, electrical, industrial, materials, mechanical/structural or software engineering, computer science, and physics.

 This specialty allows candidates to grow their skills in application development, cybersecurity, data science, business analytics, information protection, network design, project management, systems analysis, systems architecture and systems integration.
+Getting a big name like Boeing on your CV is sure to help with opening doors to work in Seattle and elsewhere after graduation.

 Internship applications are accepted on a rolling basis, so early applications are strongly suggested.
 Most opportunities are posted in late August or early September and close in November.
 Notably, all Boeing internships are paid, and relocation benefits may be available if eligible.